Spidy01/dbus-canbus-battery/README.md

 ![image](https://github.com/user-attachments/assets/d675bf4b-a5d7-4f40-9af2-629d71e58b53)

 5) Copy the 'root' file to: /var/spool/cron .
-You now must navigate upwards to the root folder then into the /var/sppol/cron folder.
+You now must navigate upwards to the root folder then into the /var/spool/cron folder.
 Copy the root file to this folder.
 This file ensures that the service will start whenever the Cerbo is rebooted and will ensure the service is restarted should there be any error.
 The service will not run without this file unless you start it manually with python dbus-canbus-battery.py from within the /opt/victronenergy/ folder.

 ![image](https://github.com/user-attachments/assets/93edb01a-4cc1-4dab-af6b-296673b385d9)

 6) Access the Cerbo GX through Putty and execute the reboot command.
-At this time, your remote console, your putty session, your WinSCP and all Cerbo functions will be interupted.
+At this time, your remote console, your putty session, your WinSCP and all Cerbo functions will be interrupted.
 The system should reboot and be running again with 2 minutes.
-You can always monitor this using 'ping -t 192.168.1.20' in a cmd session. (start>run>cmd), replace the ip address witht he actual ip address of your Cerbo GX.
+You can always monitor this using 'ping -t 192.168.1.20' in a cmd session. (start>run>cmd), replace the ip address with the actual ip address of your Cerbo GX.
 You'll probably want to do this before you issue the reboot command so you know you have the right IP address.

 ![image](https://github.com/user-attachments/assets/0c76939c-a636-4963-9bcd-fb3c8b109e44)